 1. Rate Each Life Category

-First, ask your client to rate each life category from 1 to 10 in terms of how satisfied they are with them.
 Discussing why they gave that score to that aspect of their lives is even more important than the number itself.
-Sometimes, elaborating on their evaluation makes clients realize they must adjust their score.
+Sometimes, doing so makes clients realize they need to adjust their scores.

 - How satisfied are you with your current situation in [life category]?